 Alternatively, you can ride a bike, run, swim or take an aerobics class.
 All these exercises not only promote healthy circulation but also improve overall balance and improve your mood.
 Being active also helps with weight loss, making it easier for your blood to flow efficiently.

 This will further improve your cardiovascular health.
-Research has shown that after exercising for 6 months, people with PAD have been able to improve their ABPI score by 20%, showing a considerable improvement in circulation.
+Research has shown that after exercising for 6 months, people with Peripheral Arterial Disease (or PAD) have been able to improve their ABPI score by 20%, showing a considerable improvement in circulation.

 Shoot for 30 minutes of exercise 5 to 7 days a week.